Email FacebookTwitterMenu burgerClose thin

 Preparing to Inherit an Inherited IRA

-Woman signs legal documents regarding her inherited IRA
+Woman signs legal documents regarding her inherited IRA.

-The best way to prepare for inheriting any IRA is to first make sure that you understand your obligations and the rules surrounding the assets that you’ll inherit.
-If it’s a retirement account, like an IRA, then you’ll want to know what you need to do once it’s inherited.
+The best way to prepare for inheriting any IRA is to understand your obligations and the rules surrounding the assets.
+If it’s a retirement account, like an IRA, then you’ll want to know what you need to do once you inherit the assets.
 That can help you properly plan your finances to account for those assets.

 Tips for Inheriting an IRA